jayoungs/Elevate-Electronics-Pandemic-Sales-Analysis/README.md

 * Further investigate on why our best marketing channel, direct marketing, failed to bring more new customers and invest more resources into it if necessary.

 (* content creation to keep customers engaged: recommendation on how to maintain your appliance. create more vlaues.

+#### Sales Team
 * potential opportunity for business customers? who bought more than 3?)
+B2B? review our pricing strategies.
+*

-#### Data Analytics Team
+#### Customer Experience/Support Team
 * Conduct customer research targeted for top customers and loyalty members to further surface insights on improvements and opportunities.

+#### IT Team
 * Check possible data integrity issues suggested in Caveats and improve data integrity.

-#### customer support team

 ## Caveats
 * The main matric used in this analysis was sales revenue, not profits.
-Further analysis based on profits should be followed.
+Further analysis based on profits is recommended.
 *
 2023-2024 data, profit data rather than sales, data quality (refund data for 2022)